Skip to Main Content

 Assistant Directors

-Skilled 1st and 2nd ADs managing shoots across Riyadh, Jeddah, AlUla, and NEOM.
+Skilled 1st and 2nd ADs run shoots across Riyadh, Jeddah, AlUla, and NEOM.

-Here is how this works in practice.
-The assistant director navigates Saudi Arabia's fast expanding production scene, where massive government investment is creating top-tier studio infrastructure alongside ancient heritage sites and dramatic desert locations.
-From setting up shoots at NEOM Studios and Jax Film Studios in Riyadh to managing location work at the UNESCO-listed Hegra site in AlUla, the 1st AD must combine modern production discipline with cultural awareness in the Gulf's fastest-growing film market.
+The assistant director guides Saudi Arabia's fast growing production scene.
+Big government money now builds top studio setups next to ancient heritage sites and bold desert spots.
+The 1st AD sets up shoots at NEOM Studios and Jax Film Studios in Riyadh.
+They also run location work at the UNESCO-listed Hegra site in AlUla.
+The role blends modern shoot discipline with cultural know-how in the Gulf's fastest-growing film market.

-Here is the short of it.
-NeedAFixer connects you with ADs skilled in Saudi Arabia's unique production environment.
-Our network has pros who have worked at NEOM Studios, Jax Film Studios, and on location across AlUla and the Red Sea coast.
-With practical knowledge of the 40% Saudi cash rebates, GCAM (General Commission for Audiovisual Media) permitting, and the cultural protocols key for smooth production in the Kingdom.
+NeedAFixer links you with ADs skilled in Saudi Arabia's unique production scene.
+Our network has pros who worked at NEOM Studios and Jax Film Studios.
+They have also worked on location across AlUla and the Red Sea coast.
+They know the 40% Saudi cash rebates well.
+They handle GCAM (General Commission for Audiovisual Media) permits.
+And they grasp the cultural rules key for smooth shoots in the Kingdom.

 ACT 01